 When we moved in – the kitchen had these ugly gold-plated knobs on the cabinets.
 They really made everything look dreary and old.
 While some knobs can run a pretty penny – we found some fairly reasonably priced ones at our local hardware store.
 We chose a brushed nickel look.
 I can’t tell you how much of a difference this seemingly small change did to the overall look of the kitchen.
 Learning how to replace a doorknob and lockset is pretty simple and replacing doorknobs can also be a good way to change things up on the cheap.

 Dark brown really has a way of making an already dark house look even darker.
 That’s what was in our place.
 So, a change was in order.
 This is an obvious home improvement and it does wonders to the look of your home.
 Colors trends still seem to be in the earth tones – so you can’t go too wrong with those.
-Also, gray seems to be making its way into a lot of decor/furniture (just pick up a Restoration Hardware catalog).
+Also, gray seems to be making its way into a lot of decor/furniture (just pick up a Restoration Hardware catalog for reference).

 The first home I bought was a new construction.
 But one thing I didn’t like about it was the floor vents.
 In the kitchen/dining area – on the hardwood floor – they used these cheap white metallic covers.
-Bad move.
 I took them out and replaced them with wood covers that matched the flooring and it made a night/day difference.